Skip to Content

-Taking a Toronto to Montreal drive is one of the greatest ways to experience some of the coolest and most accessible attractions in Ontario.
-In fact, this Ontario road trip between Montreal and Toronto passes so many attractions that this 5-hour drive can easily be extended to a week or more if you try to hit all of the sites.
-A drive from Toronto to Montreal brings travelers near some of the coolest things to do in Ontario.
-And even locals might be shocked at just how incredible this trip can be.
+In fact, this Ontario road trip between Montreal and Toronto passes so many attractions that this 5-hour drive can easily be extended to a week or more if you try to hit all of the sites and things to do along the way.

-So if you are looking for road trips from Toronto to Montreal, drive along HWY 401 and check out all of these amazing attractions.
+So, if you are looking for great ideas for a road trip between Toronto and Montreal, check out all of these amazing attractions that I’ve listed below.
 If you do, you’ll never look at HWY 401 the same way again.
-You can also use this as a guide for a road trip between Montreal and Toronto.
-Just flip the directions and start from the bottom.

 What Is The Distance Between Toronto And Montreal?

-The most direct distance between Toronto and Montreal is about 541 km (336 miles).
-It typically takes about 5 and a half to 6 hours to make the trip.
-This depends quite a bit on traffic though.
-Traveling from Toronto to Montreal by car can mean some notorious traffic.
-Although, once you get out of the cities traffic usually runs pretty quickly.
+Traveling from Toronto to Montreal by car can mean running into some traffic.
+However, once you get out of the cities, traffic usually moves fairly quickly.
 If you are planning on exploring what to see between Toronto and Montreal, expect to take longer, up to a few days.

 In this Ontario road trip guide, I’ll lay out the best things to see between Toronto and Montreal and give an idea of how long each attraction can take.
-That way you can plan the most epic drive between Toronto and Montreal.
-You might even have so much fun that you continue on up along the St. Lawrence River to spectacular sites like Quebec City, and one of my favorite Quebec destinations, Perce Rock and Bonaventure Island.
+That way, you can plan the most epic drive between Toronto and Montreal.

 Tips For A Drive From Toronto to Montreal (or Montreal to Toronto)

-• Before you start out on your road trip between Toronto and Montreal, make a plan.
-But, keep it flexible.
+- Before you start out on your road trip between Toronto and Montreal, make a plan.
+But keep it flexible.
 You want to be able to stop and see something cool if it catches your eye.

 The Best Things To See On A Toronto To Montreal Drive